-If you have a doodle like us, you know that doodles spend a lot of time at the groomers.
+If you have a doodle like us, you know that doodles and poodles spend a lot of time at the groomers.
 So it is very important that you pick the best dog groomer for your dog.
 But too often when picking a dog groomer people tend to focus on how their Doodle will look.
 Let’s face it; we all want our dogs to look great.
 While a good haircut is important, you need to also focus on finding a safe, clean grooming salon.
 You want a groomer that will care for your pup just like you do.

 You may not realize it, but dog grooming salons can be a dangerous place for your pup.
 Just search on dog grooming accidents.
 You will find stories about dogs that were hurt at the hands of their groomers.
 Now accidents do happen.
 But there is a difference between an experienced, dedicated groomer and one that is not.
 That difference may be the difference between bringing your dog home with a nick and something much worst.
 To help you we have gathered information on what to look for when picking the best dog groomer for your dog.